eoscostarica/guide.eoscostarica.io/docs/tutorials/github-keys.md

 Now you have a new SSH key!

-## How to add your SSH key to the ssh-agent
+## How to Add your SSH Key to the ssh-agent

 - Ensure the ssh-agent is running [more information](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/working-with-ssh-key-passphrases) , or start it manually: